What do you do when you have no budget for a real kitchen backsplash makeover? Well, you give it an easy $2 faux tile treatment.

-I used my craft cutting mat, which is divided in inches, and I put down lengths of tape.
-This PVC tape stretches so I let it relax before pressing it down on the cutting mat.
+I used the craft cutting mat, which is divided in inches, and put down lengths of tape.
+This PVC tape stretches a bit so it’s best to let it relax before pressing it down on the cutting mat.

 Electrical Tape Kitchen Backsplash Makeover

-Then I used my exacto knife to cut at the inch marks.
+Then I used the exacto knife to cut at the inch marks.

 Because the electrical tape is only about 3/4″ wide and my ceramic tiles are about 1″ I stuck two pieces of the tape together to make one tile.